kbroman/knitr_knutshell/README.md

 [Knitr](http://yihui.name/knitr/) is a really important tool for reproducible research.

-This brief guide to knitr, covering the fundamentals of its use with [Markdown](http://daringfireball.net/projects/markdown/), [AsciiDoc](http://www.methods.co.nz/asciidoc/)), and
+This is a brief guide to knitr, covering the fundamentals of its use with [Markdown](http://daringfireball.net/projects/markdown/), [AsciiDoc](http://www.methods.co.nz/asciidoc/)), and